DavidBK/shampoo/Node/Call-Of-Duty.md

    - GET `/soldiers`
    - A search query can be passed as a query parameter.
      For example: a request to `/soldiers?name=david` should return all soldiers (as an array) with the name 'david'.
+   - When searching by limitations, the query should be an array of limitations.
+     For example: a request to `/soldiers?limitations=food,standing` should return all soldiers (as an array) with the limitations 'food' and 'standing'.
+   - The rank can be passed as rankValue or rankName.
+     For example: a request to `/soldiers?rankValue=3` should return all soldiers (as an array) with the rankValue 3.
+     For example: a request to `/soldiers?rankName=lieutenant` should return all soldiers (as an array) with the rankName 'lieutenant'.

 1. Create endpoint for deleting a soldier: